 If you scrutinise these certifications like me, I’m sure you can now smell greenwashing.
 I believe there will be thousands of hotels lining up to be certified without actually being sustainable since the section is self-reported by the hotel and not independently verified by google.
 However, let’s focus on the fact that this step means travel lovers are speaking up, people are asking for better, and are ready to do better.
 We will have many whistle blowers who will call-out the hotels that aren’t living up to what they preach.

 Since moving to sustainable lifestyle, I have rejected partnerships with hotels that are obviously not concerned about the environment.
 We can never be fully eco-friendly and that’s why I believe in passing on the message gently.

 If you are looking for an eco-friendly hotel in Kenya, you might like Kobe Suite Resort Watamu which I recently partnered with and had first-hand experience.

 If you’re new to Responsible Travel, I highly recommend an article I shared a while ago What is sustainable travel?

 What do you think about this huge step made by google?
-Leave a comment below and if we’re not set connected, lets get social via the links below.
+Leave a comment below and if we’re not yet connected, let’s get social via the links below.